SmartExpertInc/onyx-cutom/custom_extensions/COURSE_SHARING_IMPLEMENTATION_COMPLETE.md

 3. ✅ Use same lesson/product pairing logic as non-shared pages
 4. ✅ Clicking products opens their view page (not JSON modal)
 5. ✅ UI matches view-new-2 exactly

+## Latest Updates (Final Version)

+### Issue #1: Product Pairing Logic
+**Problem:** Backend was using SCORM inference logic instead of the naming pattern logic used in the course outline page.

+**Solution:**
+- Updated backend to use exact same naming pattern matching as `view-new-2` page
+- Products are matched using: `"{Outline Name}: {Lesson Title}"` pattern
+- Legacy patterns also supported for backward compatibility
+- This ensures products appear in shared view exactly as they do in private view

+### Issue #2: Unauthenticated Product Access
+**Problem:** When unregistered users clicked on products from shared courses, they were redirected to registration because product view pages required authentication.

+**Solution:**
+- Created new public product viewer route: `/public/product/[productId]/page.tsx`
+- Products accessed via share token don't require authentication
+- Backend validates share token and checks:
+  - Token is valid and not expired
+  - Product belongs to the course owner
+  - Share token matches a valid shared course outline
+- Public product viewer supports all product types:
+  - Slide Decks (SlideDeckDisplay)
+  - Quizzes (QuizDisplay)
+  - One-Pagers (OnePagerDisplay)
+  - Video Lessons (VideoLessonDisplay)
+  - PDF Lessons (PdfLessonDisplay)
+- Users can view products and return to course outline seamlessly

+### Security Model
+The public product access maintains security by:
+1. **Token Validation**: Every product access validates the share token
+2. **Ownership Check**: Products must belong to the course owner
+3. **Expiration Check**: Share tokens are checked for expiration
+4. **Scope Limitation**: Users can only access products from the shared course, not all user's products
+5. **Read-Only Access**: No editing capabilities in public view

+### Complete User Flow (Unauthenticated)
+1. User receives shared course link
+2. Opens link → sees course outline (no login)
+3. Clicks on product → opens in `/public/product/{id}?share_token={token}` (no login)
+4. Views full product content
+5. Clicks "Back to Course" → returns to course outline
+6. All access validated via share token at each step

+This implementation ensures a seamless, secure experience for sharing course outlines with all their attached products to anyone, regardless of whether they have an account.